 An Aspire SEND group continues to work collaboratively to improve provision and to share good practice in SEND.
-During 2016/2017, this work has included the introduction of the Aspire Charter mark to support Academies within Aspire to audit their provision and put into place actions to enhance provision for pupils with SEN. Mount Hawke Academy was awarded the Silver SEN Chartermark in 2018.
+Four years ago, Aspire introduced the Charter mark to support Academies within Aspire to audit their provision and put into place actions to enhance provision for pupils with SEN. Mount Hawke Academy was awarded the Silver SEN Chartermark in 2018 and submitted an application for the Gold SEN Chartermark in July 2020.
 The SENDCo attends all Aspire inclusion training days.

-We measure the impact of our provision using results from our in school tracking system and P-scales.
+We measure the impact of our provision using results from our in-school tracking system and Pscales.
 We also measure our impact of our provision through listening to children's views and by talking with parents and carers.
 Feedback from outside agencies, for example the ASD Team, also help us to assess and measure the impact of our provision.